Monday, June 30, 2025

 What am I up to this week?

-Friday 5:30-8:30 I’m at Garden of the Gods Club in the Grand View restaurant playing my guitar instrumentals.
-I’m having so much fun coming up with versions of tunes known and unknown.
-I’d love to see you if you’re up for a great view of Garden of the Gods and Pikes Peak with fantastic food and my music.
+Friday night 6-9 I’m at the Garden of the Gods Club in the Grand View Restaurant playing instrumental guitar tunes.
+It’s such a beautiful place with great architecture and amazing view of Garden of the Gods and Pike’s Peak.
 Reservations are at 888-994-3156 or you can usually sit at the bar or the small table near me in the bar.

 ——